Department: Office of Diversity, Inclusion and Multicultural Education (ODIME)

 About the Position:

-The Assistant Director for Student Engagement and Racial Justice (for Hispanic/Latinx and Southwest Asian/North African (SWANA)) is responsible for the planning and management of student focused programs and initiatives that have a specific charge towards racial and ethnic development, affirmation, and support.
+The Assistant Director for Student Engagement and Racial Justice (for Asian Pacific Islander Desi American and Native American/Indigenous) is responsible for the planning and management of student focused programs and initiatives that have a specific charge towards racial and ethnic development, affirmation, and support.
 This position reports to the Associate Director for Student Engagement and Racial Justice.

-The Assistant Director for Student Engagement and Racial Justice (for Hispanic/Latinx and Southwest Asian/North African(SWANA)) is also expected to maintain active in the engagement of students on campus relevant to the below constituency groups and includes, but is not limited to, benchmarking, identifying trends in literature, and advocacy as relevant and appropriate to specific racial and ethnic constituency groups to aid in their success.
+The Assistant Director for Student Engagement and Racial Justice (for Asian Pacific Islander Desi American and Native American/Indigenous) is also expected to maintain active in the engagement of students on campus relevant to the below constituency groups and includes, but is not limited to, benchmarking, identifying trends in literature, and advocacy as relevant and appropriate to specific racial and ethnic constituency groups to aid in their success.

 Support and advise the following student populations:

-Provide advising and liaison support to identity-based groups within the above student populations (e.g., Hispanic Latino Leadership Alliance, Afghan Student Union, Egyptian Student Union).
+Provide advise and liaison support to identity-based groups within the above student populations (e.g., Asian Pacific American Coalition (APAC), Indian Student Association, Native American Indigenous Alliance (NAIA)).
 Support includes adequate advising for organizations and individuals, workshops, retreats, and as appropriate, referral to specific student services (e.g., Career Center, Counseling Center, Student Involvement).

 Engage in a programming portfolio that includes the following:

-Assist in the community building and development of identity-based alumni and faculty and staff networks to support students more broadly.
+Assist in the community building and development of identity-based alumni and faculty and staff networks in an effort to support students more broadly.

 As a member of the SERJ team, serve on a rotation of leadership to chair the MLK Evening of Reflection Committee.

-As a member of the department, provide direct support for students from other underrepresented identities in higher education, included but not limited to, students who are first-generation, racial and ethnic heritage identities who constitute a minority, and gender and sexual orientations, represented in the multicultural and intersecting identities college students possess.
+As a member of ODIME & LGBTQ+ Resources team, provide direct support for students from other underrepresented identities in higher education, included but not limited to, students who are first generation, racial and ethnic heritage identities who constitute a minority, and gender and sexual orientations, represented in the multicultural and intersecting identities college students possess.
 Preparation to support these students include training required of all staff within the department.

 Manage the budget for programs included in the above portfolios and staffing, to include purchase of programming supplies, monitor of work hours for supervised staff, as well as responsible management of funds.
 Included in budget management is to seek opportunities for external funding outside of the department from University Life, George Mason University opportunities, as well as those beyond the institution to expand and support work as relevant and approved by supervisor.